Norethisterone is a female hormone treatment.

 - Take norethisterone exactly as your doctor tells you to.
-You may be asked to take the tablets regularly each day, or to just take them on certain days of your monthly cycle.
-This information will be printed on the pack of tablets to remind you about what the doctor said to you, but if you are still unsure, you can ask your pharmacist for further advice.
+You may be asked to take the tablets regularly each day, or to take them just on certain days of your monthly cycle.
+This information will be printed on the label of your pack of tablets to remind you, but if you are still unsure, ask your pharmacist for further advice.

 - Swallow the tablets with a drink of water.
 You can take norethisterone tablets either before or after meals.

-- If you forget to take a dose at your usual time, take it as soon as you remember.
-However, if it is nearly time to take your next dose when you remember, leave out the missed dose but remember to take your next dose when it is due.
-Do not take two doses together to make up for a forgotten dose.
+- If you do forget to take a dose at your usual time, take it as soon as you remember, unless it is nearly time for your next dose in which case leave out the forgotten dose.
+Remember to take your next dose when it is due but do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment